Creativity Takes Risks

 You don’t have to.

-But if you’re committed to bringing something new and authentic into existence, there’s no other way.
+But if you’re committed to bringing something new and authentic into existence; into your life, there’s probably going to be a moment when you’ll be required to take a chance.

 Why?

-1. Risk is what’s going to help us unearth opportunities that others may not have seen: like the opportunity Mongolia offered for an exciting and unparalleled wilderness expereince and a walking route we take through the Tavan Bogd National Park.
+Risk is often what helps us unearth opportunities that others may not see: like the opportunity Mongolia offered for an exciting and unparalleled wilderness experience and the extraordinary walking route we take through the Tavan Bogd National Park.

 Risks create the kind of friction that ignites problem solving thinking and creative ideas.